mabur/carma/docs/dynamic_array_algorithms.md

 ## Initialization

 `INIT_DRANGE(array, count, capacity)` allocates memory to hold up to `capacity` items for the given dynamic array.
-Sets all members of the array struct.
+It sets all members of the array struct.

 ## Dynamic Array Macros O(1)